-Social media platforms have grown to become a must-have in advertising and promotional activities.
+Social media platforms have grown to become a must-have in advertising and promotional activities - especially with the rise of social commerce.
 Besides, they are also an avenue to engage with your customers on a one-on-one basis.

 As an unwritten law, it is expected that the audience is ethical and polite when engaging with the brand or other users on social media.
 Unfortunately, this is not always the case as there are individuals who find pleasure in cultivating controversy, starting conflicts, and engaging in personal attacks to provoke other users.